When you purchase through links on our site, we may earn an affiliate commission. This doesn’t affect our editorial independence.

 The future of the iPhone SE

 At the time of publication, rumors were high that Apple was due to release a new entry to the iPhone SE series.
+After 3 years, the long-awaited mobile is expected to fill a missing gap in Apple’s technological innovation that the SE series has been missing.
+Features like an IP68 waterproof rating, an OLED screen, and a better processor chip.
 The phone is said to feature a design upgrade from its predecessors, introducing:

 • Face ID